iWriteGigs

 Question #31

-A Horatio will be less likely in the future to take his parents’ car without asking than peers who have not tried it.
+A Horatio will rate the benefits of taking his parents’ car without asking lower than peers who have not tried it.

 B Horatio will rate the risks of taking his parents’ car without asking higher than peers who have not tried it.